manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manually.md

 * `--safetrace` forces `searchd` to only use the system's backtrace() call in crash reports.
 In certain (rare) scenarios, this might be a "safer" way to get that report.
 This is a debugging option.

-* `--nodetach` switch (Linux only) tells `searchd` not to detach into the background.
-This will also cause log entries to be printed out to the console.
-Query processing operates as usual.
-This is a debugging option and might also be useful when you run Manticore in a Docker container to capture its output.
+*   `--nodetach` (Linux only): Prevents `searchd` from detaching into the background.
+In this mode, log entries are printed directly to the console.
+Query processing remains unaffected.
+This option is intended for debugging or for capturing output when running Manticore in a Docker container.

+*   `--watchdog` (Linux only): Enables the internal [watchdog](Server_settings/Searchd.md#watchdog), overriding any settings in the configuration file.
+Note that `--watchdog` is incompatible with foreground mode; if `--console` or `--nodetach` is used, the watchdog is implicitly disabled, and a warning is issued.

+*   `--no-watchdog` (Linux only): Disables the internal [watchdog](Server_settings/Searchd.md#watchdog).
+This overrides any settings in the configuration file and is equivalent to setting `watchdog=0` in the config.

+*   `--systemd` (Linux only): Forces `searchd` to operate as if it were managed by systemd.
+By default, `searchd` checks whether it can notify systemd of its state; if communication is possible, it assumes systemd management.
+In this mode, the watchdog is disabled (unless explicitly enabled) and the `pid_file` configuration is not strictly required.
+This option explicitly forces systemd management mode.

+*   `--no-systemd` (Linux only): Disables systemd management mode and prevents `searchd` from assuming any external management.
+Consequently, the process runs with the watchdog enabled (unless explicitly disabled) and writes its PID to the file specified by the `pid_file` option in the configuration.

 ### Windows options